fanhuan/en/_posts/2025-02-17-Stars-And-Bars.md

 tags: [ML]
 ---

-While checking on the generalization of [HWE](https://fanhuan.github.io/en/2024/12/02/HWE/) for more than two alleles, I had to refresh my self on multinomial expansion.
+While checking on the generalization of [HWE](https://fanhuan.github.io/en/2024/12/02/HWE/), I had to refresh my memory on multinomial expansion.
 For any positive integer m and any non-negative integer n, the multinomial theorem describes how a sum with __m__ terms expands when raised to the __nth__ power.
 I do remember that the sum of exponents in each term needs to be the same as the original nth power, but I forgot on how to calculate the coefficient.

 Then I came across this method called __stars and bars__, which is used to determing how many terms an multinomial expansion has.
 I don't remember when or whether I've learnt this method in school, but in Chinese it is called “隔板法”（https://zh.wikipedia.org/zh-sg/%E9%9A%94%E6%9D%BF%E6%B3%95）.
 It is solving for the number of combinations of nonnegative integer indices `k1` through `km` such that the sum of all `ki` is `n`.
 Let's consider the case where we have 3 terms, a, b and c, and we want to expand to the power of 4, (a+b+c)^4.
 So in this case, n=4 and m=3, where we need to split 4 stars into 3 groups, with 0-4 starts in each group.
 How?
 We only need 3-1=2 bars to put amongst those starts, and they will be separated into 3 groups.